 - Consumption protections for patients in public housing

-- Domestic industrial hemp production
+- Legal domestic industrial hemp production

-Community Values Distinctions of Seattle HEMPFEST®
+Community Values Distinctions of the Seattle HEMPFEST®

 Lost and Found

 Hempfest personnel spend several months attempting to return items that have been turned into our Lost and Found during our annual events.
 Many wallets, purses, cell phones and important pieces of identification are returned to original owners every year.
 We wish more people would have updated contact info on their valuables.

 To aid Seattle HEMPFEST in its Safety First approach the event has a trained volunteer First Aid Staff, complemented by multiple Seattle Fire Department Medic One personnel and a Medic One ambulance parked on-site.
 Heart defibrillators are secured by Hempfest for use on-site during the event.
 Hempfest has two people certified as CPR trainers.